dathbe/MMM-MyScoreboard/README.md

 #### Most Popular
 * `ALL_SOCCER` - Will return all soccer matches.
 The list gets very long, so pair this with a `teams` list.
 Useful if your team plays in various cups and competitions.
 Note that team abbreviations are not necessarily unique, so your mileage may vary with this "league."
 * `SOCCER_ON_TV` - Will return all soccer matches that have a broadcast option.
 Handy if you just want to know what soccer you can watch today.
 It will respect your `skipChannels` list and not display games that are only broadcast on one of those channels.
+* `SOCCER_ON_TV_NOW` - Will return all soccer matches currently on tv.
+It will respect your `skipChannels` list and not display games that are only broadcast on one of those channels.
 * `English Premier League`
 * `UEFA_CHAMPIONS` - UEFA Champions League
 * `UEFA_EUROPA` - UEFA Europa League